Glossary of Terms

-An incision is made across the side of the chest.
+An incision is made across the back and side of the chest.
 The ribs are spread apart so the surgeon can access the lung.
-Learn more about thoracotomy.
+Learn more about thoractomy.

 A tumor is an abnormal growth of body tissue.

-Tumor cells are used to develop a vaccine and then injected into the person.
+Tumor cells are used to develop a vaccine and then injected into the patient.
 The vaccine aims to make the immune system recognize the tumor as foreign and attack the cancer cells.

 Video-assisted thoracic surgery (VATS)

-A new type of surgery that allows doctors to make very small incisions to view the inside of the chest cavity and remove tumors to test them for cancer.
+A new type of surgery that allows surgeons to make very small incisions to view the inside of the chest cavity and remove cancer.

 Wedge resection (wej ree-SEK-shun)